sivsouvam/resume-honest/README.md

 <details>
 <summary><strong>Does this work with any LLM or only Claude?</strong></summary>

 This is built as a Claude skill and relies on Claude's tool use (file reading, web search, document generation).
-It's not a standalone app — it runs inside Claude Code or Claude.ai with computer use enabled.
+It's not a standalone app, it runs inside Claude Code or Claude.ai with computer use enabled.
 </details>

 <details>